darwin-morocho/flutter-meedu/website/docs/state-managment/simple-notifier.md

         ),
         floatingActionButton: FloatingActionButton(
           onPressed: () {
-            // you can use the read method to access to your CounterController counterProvider.read.increment();
+            // you can use the read property to access to your CounterController counterProvider.read.increment();
           },
         ),